-If Google were simply a ubiquitous behemoth that profits by collecting and correlating data on us, and then selling it to others, this would indeed be a privacy issue.
+If Google were simply a greedy behemoth that profits by collecting and correlating data on us, and then selling it to others, this would indeed be a privacy issue.
 But Google’s use of the data has never been limited to making money.
 The company is accumulating massive amounts of information to be put at the service of political forces with which it is aligned.

 The hacked Podesta emails confirm that Alphabet Chairman Eric Schmidt sought a central role in Hillary Clinton’s campaign.
 One line from a Schmidt email to Hillary underling Cheryl Mills said it all, “Key is the development of a single record for a voter that aggregates all that is known about them.”

 And when Google’s friends are back in power, what is to stop Google from aggregating all that is known about everyone to allow government the ability to reward friends and punish enemies?
 This is not far-fetched.
 The Chinese government’s is already using electronic “social profiles” in dispensing (and denying) public services.

 Google’s possession of so much information gives it immense power, amplified by its wealth.
 Schmidt and the others seem to have some sense of this omnipotence, but no sense of the responsibility that comes with it.